Olives: Benefits, Nutritional Values, Risks & More

-Olives contain lots of sodium.
+Preserved olives contain lots of sodium.
 A continued diet with excess sodium may cause bloating.
 Additionally, high sodium levels can cause severe health issues in the body.
 Olives also contain lots of fats in them.
-Although these are good fats and good cholesterol, they might be responsible for causing unnecessary weight gain if consumed excessively.
+Although these are good fats and good cholesterol, they might be responsible for causing unwanted weight gain if consumed excessively.

 Some common symptoms are:

 Olives contain low-quality HDL (also known as good cholesterol).
 However, the amount of HDL in the body isn’t crucial.
 Instead, it’s how efficiently the HDL works in the body.
 Its role is to carry the cholesterol from the body to the liver.
 Therefore, low-quality HDL cannot function efficiently.
 As a result, olives may negatively affect cholesterol functioning if you consume too many.